-The typical section package will be approved as part of the Project Development & Environment (PD&E) process.
-Typical section package preparation and coordination between the responsible PD&E Engineer of Record (EOR) and the District Design

-Engineer typically occurs during the development of project alternatives prior to the preferred alternative selection.
-The PD&E EOR will prepare, seal, and submit the typical section package for concurrence.
-Typical section concurrence signatures are obtained after the preferred alternative is selected.
-Include a copy of the approved typical section package as part of the PD&E Final Preliminary Engineering Report.
+The typical section package is prepared by the PD&E EOR as part of the Project Development & Environment (PD&E) process.
+The Typical Section Package is processed after the preferred alternative is selected.
+Include a copy of the approved Typical Section Package as part of the PD&E Final Preliminary Engineering Report.